mallim/mallim.netlify.com/content/posts/2019-07-15-intellij-plugin.md

 - [MyBatis Log Plugin](https://plugins.jetbrains.com/plugin/10065-mybatis-log-plugin)
 - [Nyan Progress Bar](https://plugins.jetbrains.com/plugin/8575-nyan-progress-bar)
 - [String Manipulation](https://plugins.jetbrains.com/plugin/2162-string-manipulation) - too many string manipulations available to ignore it.

+## Settings To Change

+* Go to File -> Settings -> Editor -> Code Style -> Java -> Imports.
+Ensure there is no package in the table "Packages to use Imports with .* ".
+If there are, remove them.
+Change the values in the fields for "Class count to use import with .* " and "Names count to use import with .* " to 999

 ## Noteworthy